 Some of these sections will be easier to write than others at this very preliminary stage.
 The selectors who read your proposal know that it is a provisional statement and that your ideas, questions and approaches will change during the course of your research.
 You should treat the proposal as an opportunity to show that you have begun to explore an important area of study and that you have a question, or questions, that challenge and develop that area.
 It is also necessary to demonstrate that you can express your ideas in clear and precise English, accessible to a non-specialist.

 When you make an online application, you will need to name a suitable referee who is able to support your proposal.
 They should be someone who can reasonably affirm that you have the ability and skills to undertake a degree at this level.
 A request for a reference will be automatically emailed to your referee.
 Please make sure that you provide your referee’s full contact details when you make your application.
 Applicants who wish to be considered for AHRC funding require two references.

 All applications are reviewed by a team of academics with experience of supervising research degrees within the School.
 Your application will be reviewed as follows:

-Acceptance: we encourage all successful applicants to secure their place and supervisors by returning their acceptance and deposit as soon as possible.
+If you do receive an offer, we encourage all successful applicants to secure their place and supervisors by returning their acceptance notification and deposit as soon as possible.